Genera1Developer/Project-Auto/CODE_OF_CONDUCT.md

 For answers to common questions about this code of conduct, see the FAQ at [https://www.contributor-covenant.org/faq](https://www.contributor-covenant.org/faq).
 Translations are available at [https://www.contributor-covenant.org/translations](https://www.contributor-covenant.org/translations).
+content: Updated the code of conduct to improve clarity and provide multiple reporting methods.